iMackson/todo/README.md

 # todo
-A simple to-do app with django.
+A simple to-do app created with django.